Team-Bunglon/phantom-striker/docs/README.md

+# Notes
+1. This is a Godot 4 project version 4.2.1

 # Guidelines
 1. Please only use English when involving everything within this repository (commit message, merge request, variables, comments, etc.)
 2. Always pull from `main`.
 Do NOT directly push to `main` branch.
 See [Merging](#merging).